Patient education

 Can medication affect density outcomes?

 Yes.
-Ongoing native hair loss can change appearance.
-This can occur even if transplanted grafts survive.
+Ongoing native hair loss can change appearance even when transplanted grafts survive.

 Can HairAudit tell me if I need a second surgery?

 HairAudit provides independent evidence review and documentation.
-Treatment decisions should be made with your clinician.
+Treatment decisions belong with your clinician.